 [Related episode: MD vs DO: What Are the Differences (and Similarities)?]

 The outpatient kind of musculoskeletal care is growing most rapidly.
 You can simply get a job straight out of residency doing that.
 As for Dr. Sahler, he chose to do accredited sports medicine to add additional training onto it.

 Other Fellowships include Spinal Cord Fellowships, Traumatic Brain Injury Fellowships (often goes along with Stroke Fellowship), and Palliative Care.
 Most of the fellowships run for a year except when you choose to go through the specific academic research track.
 The board exams are composed of both written and oral exams.

-[21:11] Working alongside Other Physicians
+[21:11] Working Alongside Other Physicians as a Physiatrist

 What Dr. Sahler wished primary care physicians knew about Physiatry to make their job easier is that it’s the job of the physiatrist to educate the primary care physicians on what they do.
 You have to meet who you’re going to be working with and sharing patients with.
-Talk about your interests, your expertise, and that will take care of the problem you may have with any of the referrals.
-But in general, primary care physicians need to know that physiatrists can handle most orthopedic or even peripheral nervous system problems.
+Talk about your interests, your expertise, and that will take care of the problem you may have with any of the referrals.Primary care physicians need to know that physiatrists can handle most orthopedic or even peripheral nervous system problems.
 Click To Tweet

-[23:20] Special Opportunities Outside of Medicine for Physiatrists
+[23:20] Opportunities Outside of Medicine for Physiatrists

 With sports medicine, you can get involved in the training room, game coverage, seeing athletes and onsite participation in football games, marathons, and other events that are in need of physiatrists.